UweGerdes/frontend-development/README.md

 If you want to run this on a Raspberry Pi 3 you have to prebuild your own phantomjs (see my docker-build-phantomjs-arm32v7).
 Copy the resulting bin/phantomjs to ./build/bin/phantomjs and it will be used when running the build command (see below).
 Compiling phantomjs will take some hours.

-You should also build the uwegerdes/baseimage before `docker-compose up -d` and uwegerdes/nodejs image before running the following command:
+You should also build the https://github.com/uwegerdes/baseimage-arm32v7 as uwegerdes/baseimage before `docker-compose up -d` and uwegerdes/nodejs image before running the following command:

 ```bash
 $ docker build -t uwegerdes/frontend-development \